Threadstone-Wiki/Threadstone-Wiki/pages/chunk/population.md

 These unpopulated chunks are invisible.

 ## Igloo Barrier Block
+Suppressing the population of an igloo can create barrier blocks.

+This was done by Earthcomputer, Kerbaras and Cheater Codes on Prototech in the video [\[1.12\] Getting the Barrier Block](https://www.youtube.com/watch?v=zQUBR8dSUlA).

 When an igloo gets placed during population it uses structure block code to place the igloo.
 Whenever a structure block has to replace a block with a tile entity by another tile entity block, it first replaces the block by a barrier, and then replaces the barrier by the new tile entity block.
 Igloos contain a furnace which is a tile entity block.
 If there is already a tile entity at the position where the furnace gets placed, the igloo population will replace it by a barrier block before replacing it by a furnace.
 If one causes an update suppression right after the barrier is placed, one can permanently create a barrier block.
-This was done by Earthcomputer, Kerbaras and Cheater Codes on Prototech in the video [\[1.12\] Getting the Barrier Block](https://www.youtube.com/watch?v=zQUBR8dSUlA).

 # getBlockState() to setBlockState() exploits <a name="get-to-set"/>
 A getBlockState() call can trigger chunk loading.